neumino/neumino.github.io/movies.md

-### Followed
+### Re-Elected
-*Released on 2020-06-26, vote average 2*
+*Released on 2020-07-04, vote average 1*

-To gain more subscribers, a controversial vlogger stays at a cursed hotel with terrifying results.
+Siblings Nate and Angela Harmon and their friends must face off against the zombies of American Presidents on the Fourth of July.
+But for Nate and Angela there is something even more terrifying lurking in the woods...the prospect of spending an entire evening together.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/xPgFUMHill4?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/dC7zmAuULZI?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>